dmbarbour/glas/docs/GlasApps.md

 ## Synchronous Syntax

-Individual transactions must use asynchronous effects.
+Individual transactions will normally use asynchronous effects.
 For example, if we have a network socket, we cannot send a request then wait for a response within the same transaction.
-The request will only be sent when the transaction commits, and the response will only be available for a future transaction.
+The request will only be sent when the transaction commits, and the response will only be available to a future transaction.

 However, it is feasible to develop a syntax that is evaluated across multiple transactions.
 The implementation could use a state machine to switch to the correct code for a given step.
-Each step would be implemented as a transaction.
+Each could be implemented as a transaction.

 A procedural loop would essentially generate a cyclic state machine.
 However, this design would have some intriguing properties compared to conventional procedural loops: waits would still be implicit to a procedural step aborting, reduced requirements for explicit locks, external access to view or influence application state.